-With the sudden surge of the Coronavirus, most of us have experienced an unprecedented jolt to our confidence and sense of certainty about the future.
+Most of us have experienced an unprecedented jolt to our confidence and sense of certainty about the future.

 From the dramatic stock market crash to the sudden reality that our kids will unexpectedly be home for the next few weeks or longer, a different type of March Madness has overtaken us.

 In tough times, there is a propensity to zero in on the threats, the things that scare us, those conditions that are “out of whack” and yet we forget about our blessings, all that is working in our lives, in our family, in our company and in our country.